It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 For example, Yuuzuru No. 3 departs Ueno Station at 19:53 and arrives at Aomori Station at 5:08 the next morning.
 If you transfer to the Seikan Ferry departing at 5:25, you'll arrive at Hakodate Station at 9:15 (a time that makes you want to take an extra nap on the ferry)

-At Hakodate Station, I changed to the limited express "Ozora No. 3" and departed at 9:35, arriving at Sapporo Station at 13:44.
-The train then split into two at Takikawa Station, arriving at Asahikawa Station at 15:36 and Kushiro Station at 19:41.
+At Hakodate Station, I transferred to the limited express"Ozora No. 3," whichdeparted at 9:35 and arrived at Sapporo Station at 13:44.
+After that, the train split into two at Takikawa Station, arriving at Asahikawa Station at 15:36 and Kushiro Station at 19:41.

 It takes nearly 18 hours from Ueno Station to Sapporo Station, but at the time, trains were the main means of long-distance travel, so many people would have used it

-Another overnight train bound for Aomori via the Joban Line the Towada Express .
-On the busiest days, there were four trains in operation, including two special trains.
-As an express train, it stops at more stations than the Yuuzuru sleeper express, and both trains took over 12 hours to get from Ueno Station to Aomori Station.
+Another overnight train to Aomori via the Joban Line was the express train"Towada."
+On its busiest days, it ran as many as four trains, including two extra trains.
+As an express train, it made more stops than the sleeper express "Yuzuru," and all of these trains took more than 12 hours to travel from Ueno Station to Aomori Station.

 The lack of sleeping cars meant that passengers had to spend 12 hours sitting in their seats overnight.
 Not only that, but while there were reserved seats in the coaches, the majority were unreserved.
 Since unreserved seats meant that it was possible to get on and find that the train was full, it was common for passengers to spend the night lying down on newspapers on the floor during peak periods